boltex/leointeg/README.md

 ### _Status Bar Indicator_

-A 'Literate' Keyboard status bar indicator is shown when this extension is activated.
-It will turn orange to show when leo's **keyboard shortcuts** are active: This occurs when an outline node or a body pane has focus:
+A customizable keyboard status bar indicator is shown when this extension is activated.
+It will turn orange, or your own choice of text and color, to show when leo's **keyboard shortcuts** are active: This occurs when an outline node or a body pane has focus:

 ![Statusbar](resources/statusbar-keyboard.gif)

-## Issues

-For most users, **`Ctrl+D`** is often already assigned to some useful command.
-To help with this conflict, move commands will only trigger at an additional condition of having no text selection in the editor.
-So select at least one character to use the usual **`Ctrl+D`** vscode command in body panes.

 ## Extension Settings

 ### _Open the command palette and start typing_ `leo settings`

 - Control the visibility of the outline pane in the explorer view.
-- Decide how and when to refresh and synchronize when derived (external) file are modified.
+- Decide how and when to refresh and synchronize content when derived (external) file are modified.
 - Show additional icons on tree nodes (Move, delete, mark, copy, paste...)
 - Choose to either focus on the body pane, or keep focus in the outline when a tree node is selected.
-- Show the "Open on the side" command in the context menu to open a node beside the active editor
+- Hide or show the "Open on the side" command in the context menu to open a node beside the active editor
 - Set preferences for setting the address and port, and for automatically starting, and/or connecting, to a Leo Bridge server.

 ![Settings](resources/welcome-settings.gif)

+## Issues

+For most users, the **`Ctrl+D`** keyboard shortcut is often already assigned.
+To help with this conflict, outline-move keyboard commands will only trigger with the additional condition of having no text selection in the editor.
+So select at least one character to use the usual **`Ctrl+D`** command in body panes.

 ## Intended Features

+- Support for multiple simultaneous opened Leo files.
+- Support multiple connections to the leoBridge server, allowing multi-user live edition of the same Leo file.
-- Color-syntaxing duplication from Leo to leoInteg's body panes
+- Syntax-highlighting for body panes that matches Leo's syntax-highlighting.
-- Finding specific line(s) from derived files in tree nodes (For error lookup, breakpoints cycling, etc.)
+- Finding and 'go-to' specific line(s) from derived files in tree nodes (For error lookup, breakpoints, etc.)
-- Optionally displaying line numbers in relation to a derived file instead of the standard editor line numbering when possible.
+- Optionally display line numbers in relation to derived files instead of the standard editor line numbering when applicable.

 ## How it works

 Integration is done by starting a python server script and connecting to it via a websocket to exchange JSON data.
-That python script leverages [leoBridge](https://leoeditor.com/leoBridge.html) and re-uses code from the leoflexx.py plugin.
+That script leverages [leoBridge](https://leoeditor.com/leoBridge.html) and re-uses code from the leoflexx.py plugin.

-The outline pane is made by implementing a TreeDataProvider for vscode's TreeView API, while the body panes are made by defining a 'leo' filesystem scheme with vscode's FileSystemProvider API, and using the node's gnx as identifiers.
+The outline pane is made by implementing a TreeDataProvider for vscode's TreeView API, while the body panes are made by implementing a filesystem provider and using the node's gnx as identifiers.

 ## Acknowledgments